phwoolcon/bootstrap/README.md

 You can change this name by setting `$_SERVER['PHWOOLCON_ENV']`.

 ### 2.4.2.
 Add Custom Configuration Files
+Return to your project package (i.e. `vendor/my/project`),
-You may add new configuration files under your package directory `phwoolcon-package/config/`.
+you may add new configuration files under `phwoolcon-package/config/`.

 Then run `bin/dump-autoload` to symlink it to `app/config`.

 Get the config values in your codes, for example:

-`phwoolcon-package/config/key.php`
+Config file `phwoolcon-package/config/key.php`
 ```php
 <?php
 return [